 Sheldon Jottings for June 2011

 Our Royal Wedding day in the village Hall was a great success.
 Oli Hall (two and a half) and Miriam Swift (eighteen months old) were the perfect Prince and Princess.
 The hall looked fabulous all decked out with Union Jack bunting, flags, streamers and balloons, and the cake, (thanks Peak Pantry) delicious.
 The organisation, masterminded by Georgina, extended over many weeks.
-The wedding was projected from John Tanner’s laptop to the big screen in the Hall, and quite a lot from the village with their friends watched.
+The wedding was projected from John’s laptop to the big screen in the Hall, and quite a lot from the village with their friends watched.
 It all worked very well, despite the occasional pigeon on the aerial… the afternoon party in the Hall was a great success, a wonderful community event.
 So much food, from so many, everyone taking part.
 Well done Georgina, John, Marlene, Pat and everyone who helped.
 There are still a few of the Royal Wedding mugs for sale, cheap at £4 each.

 Congratulations and many happy returns to Oliver Lester who was 21 on May 2nd.
 From all accounts he, and the family, had a great time.
 The 21st party was at Hassop Hall, a favourite with the family, it was where Oliver’s Dad proposed to his Mum and where they had their wedding reception all those years ago.
 A special place for them.
 A week or so before Oliver’s 21st, Phil’s wife Jo had a birthday celebration there as well.
 Congratulations to her as well.